January 24, 2023

-Avoid the tendency to compare your new manager to your prior one.
+Avoid the tendency to compare your new management to your prior one.
 If you’re sold on the old manager’s way of doing things, you may have to pry open your mind to your new manager’s approach.
 Do so with a smile.
 Accept your new manager as an individual with a different (perhaps better) experience, skills, and insights.
 Initially, their approach will feel new, and thus hard.
 But after you’ve recalibrated you may find new effectiveness and opportunity under your new manager.

 - Focus on the present.

 There’s a place for sharing with your new manager details about how past processes were conducted.
 But don’t lament about them.
 Keep your mind tuned to what’s happening in the here and now.
 Commit yourself to execute with the current standards toward current goals.
 In the same vein, whatever issues and underpinnings were happening with the team under the old regime, let them go.
 Start with a clean slate and give time for different results to show up under different leadership.